Small Molecules

 Our expertise also encompasses all the key enabling capabilities for process development:

 Flow chemistry.
 Our extensive experience designing, modeling and scaling up continuous processes includes all types of reactors (e.g. CSTRs, MSMPRs, tubular reactors, and packed beds), and enabling operations (e.g. mixing, settling, and fluidization).
 We also have experience developing and filing residence time distribution (RTD) models to support lot genealogy and material diversion decisions.
-Our capabilities allow us to develop any continuous operation, based on the process needs, and the manufacturing constraints you may have your facilities and/or contract manufacturing organizations.
+Our capabilities allow us to develop any continuous operation, based on the process needs, and the manufacturing constraints you may have at your facilities and/or contract manufacturing organizations.